belaig91/spark101/README.md

 # count words that have a and b letters

-# streaming from bycreating temporary server on terminal
+# streaming by creating temporary server on terminal

 # twitter streaming